Nonhlanhla25/profile_app/README.md

 # Getting Started with Create React App

-This project is a single page application about my profile portfolio that has the following tabs:
+This project is a single page application about my profile portfolio that has the following pages:
-    - Home
+    - Home page
-    - About Me
+    - About Me page
+    - Profile page
-    - Why SovTech
+    - Projects page

 ### `software installed`